inuvation/Pattern-Game/userstudy.md

 - Be able to go back to the main screen DONE
 - Be able to pause DONE
 - Make clearer which difficulty button is pressed DONE
-- Make the next pattern left to right DONE
+- Make patterns be drawn from left to right DONE